Biochemistry and Molecular Biology

 - Junior scientist

 I was drawn to the biochemistry and molecular biology major because it taught me the fundamentals of biology at the molecular and chemical levels.
-I also knew that this major would provide me with many job and graduate school opportunities.
-The ability to conduct research, problem-solve and think critically are some of the most meaningful takeaways.
-These skills are valuable and translatable to many types of jobs, not just those that are research-focused.
+I knew that this major would provide me with many job and graduate school opportunities.
+The ability to conduct research, problem-solve, and think critically are some of the most meaningful takeaways and are translatable to many types of jobs.

 Biochemistry and molecular biology bachelor’s degree program curriculum